Why Get A Mexican Residency Visa Sooner Than Later

 But moving to Mexico is not as easy as packing your bags, showing up, and starting a new life sipping a margarita by the beach.
 Although we wish it were

 The Mexican immigration and bureaucracy are challenging, especially with limited Spanish.
-And with the end of year coming soon, we can almost guarantee that there will be changes in 2023.
-Because historically there has always been a change to immigration requirements in Mexico since we’ve been in business.
+And with the end of the year coming soon, we can almost guarantee there will be changes in 2024.
+Because historically, there has always been a change to immigration requirements in Mexico yearly since we’ve been in business.

-Now, I am not one to usually write articles or give advice which makes someone act fast.
+Now, I am not one to usually write articles or give advice, which makes someone act fast.
 That’s not my style.
-I always advise you rent before buying a home, visiting before moving here, and doing a lot of research before settling on any one place.
+I always advise you to rent before buying a home, visit before moving here, and do a lot of research before settling on any one place.

-Bu when it comes to immigration and resident visas in Mexico, I’d hate for someone to miss out because they didn’t know that changes happen often.
-That’s why I think if you’ve been thinking about living or retiring in Mexico, you should really move fast on getting a residency.
+When it comes to immigration and resident visas in Mexico, I’d hate for someone to miss out because they didn’t know that changes happen often.
+That’s why I think if you’ve been thinking about living or retiring in Mexico, you should move fast on getting a residency in Mexico.

-You’ll need residency to open a bank account, get a driver’s license, sign up for Mexico’s healthcare system, get certain private health insurance policies, work in Mexico, get a retiree discounts card, even buy a car, and for many other activities.
+You’ll need residency to open a bank account, get a driver’s license, sign up for Mexico’s healthcare system IMSS, get specific private health insurance policies, work in Mexico, get a retiree discount card, and even buy and register a car.

 While there are several ways to get residency, the most common option is through financial solvency.
 Mexican authorities use a formula based on the current daily minimum wage of MXN $207 to determine financial solvency.